-- Speed-up of cargo movement; - Rehabilitation of 1,030 km of tracks until 2015, reconstruction of stations and junctions; - Acquisition of 10 new electric locomotives (for freight trains) and rolling stock and modernization of current stock; - Electrification of the network (in February 2012 ADB signed a 100 mln USD loan for the 140.8 km section from Marakand to Karshi4 and JICA a 30-year development assistance loan providing 221 M \$ for the 325 km section from Karshi to Termez); - Improvement of communication channels by fiber optic lines; - Enhancement of containerized transportation; - Overhaul of the railways, manufacture of the elements of crest structure, components, spare parts.
+- Construction of a new railway Angren-Pap (125 km) to link the Ferghana Valley with the rest of the country, bypassing Tajikistan.
+The line is expected to be completed in 2015; - Speed-up of cargo movement; - Rehabilitation of 1,030 km of tracks until 2015, reconstruction of stations and junctions; - Acquisition of 10 new electric locomotives (for freight trains) and rolling stock and modernization of current stock; - Electrification of the network (in February 2012 ADB signed a USD 100 M loan for the 140.8 km section from Marakand to Karshi and JICA a 30-year development assistance loan providing USD 221 M for the 325 km section from Karshi to Termez); - Improvement of communication channels by fiber optic lines; - Enhancement of containerized transportation; - Overhaul of the railways, manufacture of the elements of crest structure, components, spare parts.